Which Challenge stream is right for my students?

 The stream is now aligned to the year 5/6 Australian Curriculum: Digital Technologies

 Beginners is for students with no prior experience at programming.
-It teaches the Python programming language.
+It teaches Blockly OR the Python programming language.
 This level is most suited to students in junior secondary school (12 - 16 year olds), or older students with no experience who want to start with the basics.
 There are two versions of the Beginners challenge, one in Blockly (block-based coding) and one in regular Python.

 The stream is now aligned with the year 7/8 Australian Curriculum: Digital Technologies